2 of 24 - Cornwall 1958

 the lobster pots, and probably winking at the girls.

+local bank.
 Mum and Dad married a

 few years after the war ended and set up home near the Inn.
 Mum’s resilience met Dad’s resourcefulness.